Skip to content

 Abstract

-Practical Implications: In 2023, soil particle size data was gathered from the Kalikonto Watershed Area in Batu City, East Java, Indonesia.
+Practical Implications: In 2023, soil particle size data were gathered from the Kalikonto Watershed Area in Batu City, East Java, Indonesia.
 This data, divided into three categories, was analyzed using the Geographically Weighted Ordinal Logistic Regression method, incorporating spatial factors.

 Keywords